NewbranLTD/gulp-server-io/README.md

 overwritten by the mock JSON path.

-*NEW @ 1.4.0* I have added a watcher to your JSON file, so whenever you edit your mock JSON data file, the mock server will automatically restart.
+*NEW @ 1.4.0* I have added a watcher to your JSON file, so whenever you edit your mock JSON data file, the mock server will automatically restart. *1.4.0-beta.4 has an error regarding the non-directory option, it's been fixed in the later release*

 ## CLI